JoshuaAaron/cressonbluffwinery-android/README.md

-# cressonbluffwinery-android
-Cresson Bluff Winery: An ecommerce app built in Java with a backend in Firebase.that manages the wine club for Cresson Bluff Winery and Vineyards
+Cresson Bluff Winery: An ecommerce app built in Java with a backend in Firebase

-App Purpose: An ecommerce app designed to allow users to browse wines, join the CBW wine club, and make secured purchases.
+App Purpose: An Android app designed to allow users to browse wines, join the CBW wine club, and make secured purchases.

 MVP: